-Extensive experiments on RAF-ML were conducted by comparing several widely-used handcrafted features and deep learning features across different multi-label classification algorithms and various evaluation metrics.
-Results show that our deep manifold feature outperforms both handcrafted and other state-of-the-art CNN features.
-Moreover, by implementing domain adaption for DBM-CNN, the activation features trained on RAF-ML can generalize well to other unseen databases, such as multi-label database JAFFE (Lyons et al, 1998) and single-label databases CK+ (Lucey et al, 2010), SFEW 2.0 (Dhall et al, 2015b) and MMI (Valstar and Pantic, 2010), which suggests that our network can generate universal features to handle a wide range of emotion analysis tasks for different expression datasets.
+Fig.1 Examples with multi-label emotions from RAF-ML.
+We can see that people in our daily life tend to express a combination of several different repertoire of feelings.
+Therefore, it is misguided to simply describe human emotion and affect using only one single component expression show that our deep manifold feature outperforms both handcrafted and other state-of-the-art CNN features.
+Moreover, by implementing domain adaption for DBM-CNN, the activation features trained on RAF-ML can generalize well to other unseen databases, such as multi-label database JAFFE (Lyons et al. 1998) and single-label databases CK+ (Lucey et al. 2010), SFEW 2.0 (Dhall et al. 2015b) and MMI (Valstar and Pantic 2010), which suggests that our network can generate universal features to handle a wide range of emotion analysis tasks for different expression datasets.

 The reminder of this paper is organized as follows.
 Section 2 discusses the definition, existing datasets, and the state-of-the art learning methods for multi-label FER, and also reviews the related approaches for facial expression domain adaption.
-Section 3 presents details of the construc3 tion process of RAF-ML.
+Section 3 presents details of the construction process of RAF-ML.
 Section 4 proposes the new deep manifold feature learning model DBM-CNN.
 Section 5 introduces the deep domain adaption method to transfer the knowledge gained from RAF-ML to other related expression databases.
-In Section 6, we include the experimental results of different features on RAF-ML.
+In Sect.
+6, we include the experimental results of different features on RAF-ML.
 Then we evaluate the generalizability of our method on different FER tasks.
-Finally, we discuss and conclude the work in Section 7.
+Finally, we discuss and conclude the work in Sect.
+7.